phbastosa/seismic_tomography_3D/SimBGf_2022/README.md

 # Usage and tests for eikonal class

-## eikonal.cpp
-    - 3D refraction travel times accuracy study in high contrasted media
+### Paper: 3D refraction travel times accuracy study in high contrasted media

     - Experiment shown as expanded abstract and oral presentation in SimBGf 2022